Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-The train journey from Lincoln to London Kings Cross combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Lincoln, you can get to London Kings Cross in just 1 hour 49 minutes, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Lincoln to London Kings Cross is efficient and offers a scenic and comfortable experience.
+With frequent departures from Lincoln, you can reach London Kings Cross in just 1 hour 49 minutes, making it one of the fastest and most convenient ways to travel between these two places.

-No, unfortunately, you need to transfer from Lincoln to London Kings Cross.
-Still, the TrainPal Train Journey Planner helps you find the best train.
-Just input your origin or destination places, then click "Search" to see the suitable route.
+No, you will need to transfer when travelling from Lincoln to London Kings Cross.
+TrainPal Train Journey Planner will assist you in finding the best train route.
+Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.

 Cheaper train tickets for less busy times.
 Combine with Advance fares for the best deals.